-Annual Accounts 2018
+Annual Accounts 2019

-- 5 Management report for the financial year 2018 to the Annual General Meeting of 11 April 2019
+- 5 Management report for the financial year 2019 to the Annual General Meeting of 9 April 2020

-- 5 Comments on the financial year 2018
+- 5 Comments on the financial year 2019

 - 5 1 General considerations

 - 5 2 Analysis

 - 6 3 Perspectives

-- 7 4 Post-balance sheet events
+- 6 4 Post-balance sheet events

 - 7 5 Acquisition of own shares

 - 6 Research and Development

 - 7 7 Branch

 - 8 Description and management of main risks

 - 10 9 Profit for the financial year and proposed allocation

-- 10 Acknowledgements

 - 11 Audit report

 - 18 Annual Accounts

-- 22 Notes to the Annual Accounts
+22 Notes to the Annual Accounts

 - 22 1 General

-- 22 2 Presentation of the financial statements
+- 22 2 Presentation of the annual accounts

 - 23 3 Summary of significant accounting policies

 - 23 (a) Translation of items expressed in foreign currencies

 - 23 (b) Intangible assets

 - 23 (c) Tangible fixed assets

 - 24 (d) Shares in affiliated undertakings and participating interests

 - 24 (e) Other financial investments

 - 24 (f) Shares and other variable yield transferable securities and units in unit trusts

 - 24 (g) Debt securities and other fixed income transferable securities

 - 25 (h) Investments for the benefit of life insurance policyholders who bear the investment risk

 - 25 (i) Debtors

 - 25 (j) Deferred acquisition costs

 - 25 (k) Technical provisions

 - 26 (l) Provisions for other risks and charges

 - 26 (m) Creditors

 - 27 (n) Accruals and deferred income

 - 27 (o) Allocated investment return transferred to the non-technical account

 - 27 (p) Administrative expenses

 - 27 (q) Value adjustments

 - 27 4 Intangible assets

 - 28 5 Tangible assets

 - 28 6 Other financial investments

 - 29 7 Other loans

-- 29 8 Amounts owed by or to affiliated undertakings or undertakings with which the company is linked by virtue of a participating interest
+- 29 8 Amounts owed by or to affiliated undertakings or undertakings with which the Company is linked by virtue of a participating interest

-- 30 9 Debtors, creditors arising out of direct insurance operations
+- 29 9 Debtors, creditors arising out of direct insurance operations

 - 30 10 Deferred acquisition costs

 - 30 11 Capital and reserves

-- 31 12 Legal reserve
+- 30 12 Legal reserve

 - 31 13 Technical provisions

 - 31 14 Other creditors, including tax and social security

-- 32 15 Results from the life insurance business
+- 31 15 Results from the life insurance business

 - 32 16 Geographical breakdown of written premiums

 - 32 17 Commissions

-- 33 18 Personnel employed during the year
+- 32 18 Personnel employed during the year

 - 33 19 Remuneration granted to members of the Board of Directors and to Management

 - 33 20 Fees of the Independent Auditor

-- 34 21 Off balance sheet commitments
+- 33 21 Off balance sheet commitments

 - 34 22 Collective pension funds

-- 35 23 Tax status
+- 34 23 Tax status

-- 35 24 Investments for the benefit of life insurance policyholders who bear the investment risk
+- 34 24 Investments for the benefit of life insurance policyholders who bear the investment risk

 - 35 25 Information concerning consolidated companies

+- 35 26 Subsequent events

 - 36 Caution regarding forward-looking statements

-Management report for the financial year 2018 to the Annual General Meeting of 11 April 2019 Comments on the financial year 2018
+Management report for the financial year 2019 to the Annual General Meeting of 9 April 2020 Comments on the financial year 2019

-Swiss Life (Luxembourg) S.A. ("the Company") presents the result of the financial year 2018, with another record net profit of EUR 22.456 million (EUR 18.731 million in 2017).
+Swiss Life (Luxembourg) S.A. ("the Company") presents the result of the financial year 2019, with another record net profit of EUR 29.707 million (EUR 22.456 million in 2018).
 This confirms our robustness and stability in a challenging economic environment.

-Maintaining our asset base and the respective fee level as well as a strict cost management led to this result.
+Increasing our asset base, increasing our employee benefits client basis and a good cost management led to this result.
 The low-interest environment still affects the evolution of the investment margin, as the regular interest income decreases faster than the level of the guarantees.
 However, the Company successfully preserved a strong net margin after policyholders' participation.

-In 2018, a lot of efforts and resources have been put into our strategic projects to improve the efficiency.
-This will continue throughout 2019 as the regulatory changes on European level remain very demanding.
+In 2019, a lot of efforts and resources have still been put into our strategic projects to improve the efficiency.
+This will continue throughout 2020 as the regulatory changes on European level remain very demanding.